triferus/UOC_MovieBot/README.md

 # UOC_MovieBot
 Support documentation to the UOC master thesis.
 Author is Adrià Riera.

+The Dialogflow folder contains the initial DialogFlow bot support files:
+- MovieBot.zip contains the bot itself (intents, entities and dialog) and can be uploaded to DialogFlow
+- VisualStudio.rar contains the WebHook created

-The IBM_Watson folder contains the IBM assistant bot support files:
+The IBM_Watson folder contains the final IBM assistant bot support files:
 - .JSON archives correspond to the bot itself (intents, entities and dialog) and can be uploaded as a skill to any IBM assistant
 - .txt archives refer to the different web actions created

-The Dialogflow folder contains the DialogFlow bot support files:
-- MovieBot.zip contains the bot itself (intents, entities and dialog) and can be uploaded to DialogFlow
-- VisualStudio.rar contains the WebHook created

 The schedule.gan archive is the original project schedule shown in §1.4 and §7.1